You are about to meet a designer.

 I've been making things for as long as I can remember.
 Not because someone asked.
 Because I couldn't look away.

-I started noticing before I had a word for what I was doing.
+There was always something that didn't sit right.
 The door handle that made you push when everything in your body said pull.
+Nobody designed it badly on purpose.

 Design is not what you see.
 It's what you feel before you understand why you feel it.